 The answer is that for most people bottle warmers are not a necessity as such, so they are not something you need to have.

 However, there are several benefits to using a bottle warmer for warming up breast milk and formula, so it’s important to consider both their benefits as well as their drawbacks.

 How Do Bottle Warmers Work?

-Before going on, it may be helpful to describe how bottle warmers work and explain exactly what they do.
+Before going on, it may be helpful to describe how these devices work and explain exactly what they do.

 Baby bottle warmers are designed to take the guesswork out of warming your child’s bottle of milk.

 The idea behind using a bottle warmer is that the bottle (or more specifically the milk inside) is warmed up to the ideal temperature every single time.